OpenIxia/nas-cloud-demo/GCP_CL_CIDS_DUO.md

 8. Choose "I already have a project", and then create a project by clicking ‘+’.
 Use any project name you see fit.
 Open the project.
 Click "SHOW PROJECT KEY" and copy the key.

+## CloudLens Collector Deployment

 9. Deploy a pair of Ubuntu instance as CloudLens Collectors in a `nas-sandbox-vpc`.
 We are going to use these instances to collect network traffic using Packet Mirroring service from the Threat Simulator instance.
-In `--metadata` section in each, replace `cloudlens_project_key` with the project key that was copied in the previous slot.
+In `--metadata` section in each, replace `cloudlens_project_key` with the project key that was copied in the previous step.
 Replace `clm_public_ip` as well, there are three occurances in each block.

 ```Shell
 gcloud compute instances create cl-collector-usc1-sandbox-1 \